 Our commitment to giving back to our communities is an important element of our corporate culture.
 We support our associates in their efforts to give back to their communities through our Give back to Gro Associate Community Service program.
 Our associates serve as goodwill ambassadors of ScottsMiracle-Gro by volunteering with local community organizations.
 We offer two paid days off per year to all eligible associates to volunteer.
 In 2020, this totaled more than 94,000 hours.
 Our associates use this time to plant community gardens, build houses, mentor students and beautify their communities, among other causes.

-Associate Support Fund
+Associate Board and Support Fund